Lincoln Annual Report

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

-Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: SEL (social-emotional learning), Mathematics, and English Language Arts.
-ZPS elementaries are in the process of implementing Second Step, a social-emotional core learning resource.
+Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: Student Well Being, Mathematics, and English Language Arts.
 At Lincoln Elementary, our focus has been to build Tier 2 Interventions for students who have been identified on our SSRS-IE screener, and increasing resources and personnel trained and available to assist our students’ social emotional learning and needs..
 A PreK-12 Math Coalition is working to examine math achievement and instructional practices across the wide.
-At Lincoln Elementary, our focus has been utilizing a Mastery Learning Loop day where students receive differentiated instruction on content in order to increase their performance on specific State Standards..
-The district is just beginning to examine ELA data, following an implementation cycle that began 7 years ago to determine strengths and needs.
-At Lincoln Elementary, we have identified many strengths and needs.
+At Lincoln Elementary, our focus has been utilizing a Mastery Learning Loop day where students receive differentiated instruction on content in order to increase their performance on specific State Standards.
+Additionally, Lincoln Elementary has been working to establish more Tier 1 routines and conversations focused on math using Math Chats and working to establish best practices to building math fluency.
+We are in our second year of implementation with our new Tier 1 ELA curriculum and in the first year of our Tier 1 Spanish Immersion curriculum.
+These continue to be monitored using data driven approaches to assessment and student growth.
 We have established and continue to refine a multi-tiered system of supports including specific strategies and activities for Tier I, II, and III instruction.
 In addition to academic goals in each content area, Lincoln continues to address social and emotional goals into our school improvement plan.
 Additionally, Lincoln is working to align our work through the Professional Learning Communities process.

 A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL